All Minnesota Made Tournaments will operate under with USA Hockey Rules unless modification is otherwise stated below.

 HOME & VISITING TEAMS: The first (or TOP) team listed is the HOME team on each schedule.
 Home team will wear LIGHT colored jerseys, Away team will wear DARK.
 If you have only one color jersey, it is your team’s responsibility to contact the tournament staff no less than 30 minutes prior to game time about proper color.
 A bench minor penalty may be imposed at the start of the game for failure to comply.

 Minor: 2 minutes -- Major: 5 minutes -- Misconduct: 10 minutes -- Fighting: Tournament Disqualification.
-Checking will be allowed in all boys divisions 2010 and older.
+Checking will be allowed in all boys divisions 2011 and older

 Checking from behind counts as two penalties.
 A player may receive either 2 or 5 minute penalty at the (discretion of the referee):